davidamachado/QuizApp/README.md

 * Each answer is submitted individually and only one attempt is allowed

-* Calculates the final score as a percentage
+* Calculates the final score as a percentage once all answers are submitted

 ### Setup
 * Install Node.js onto the system.